Nakuyu/ballroom/README.md

 - graph visualization so you can *see* the echo chambers forming
 - group formation
 - reputation and trust dynamics
-- belief update mechanisms - what actually changes someone's mind here this is all cool leave it as is
+- belief update mechanisms - what actually changes someone's mind here
+- also all the factors will be mostly changed according to what i am trying out.

 ---

 ## a note

-this is just me being curious about how social dynamics emerge from simple rules. it's not a statement, not a warning, not a paper. just a little terrarium of opinions.
+this is just me being curious about how social dynamics emerge from simple rules.
+    just a little terrarium of opinions.

 ---